-Join us on March 21 for an evening with three talented visual professionals, who will explain how to work with illustrators, the secrets of creating compelling pictures, and show the exciting possibilities when hard science and fine art collide.
+Members and guests joined us on March 21 at the School of Visual Concepts for an evening with three talented visual professionals, who explained how to work with illustrators and discussed the exciting possibilities when hard science and fine art collide.

 Tami has over 20 years of experience in scientific illustration and animation for Scientific American, Science News, MIT’s Technology Review, Harvard University, the University of Washington, and numerous biotech companies.
 Her latest initiative is Picture as Portal, a course to empower anyone to create pictures that clearly communicate science, technology, or other subjects, no matter how complex.

 Bénédicte grew up in Paris, France, where she studied biology.
 After a PhD in Neurosciences she moved to California and pursued a certificate of science illustration at the California State University of Monterey.
 She works primarily for researchers and creates illustrations for articles, covers and books.

 Miles is a science communicator and skeptic, and the local creator of several comic series focused on demonstrating the value that peer-review and hard science can bring to narrative story telling.
 He is one of the organizers of the March for Science, and designed its logos and art.
 Miles loves Neil Young and Dune.

 Many thanks to the School of Visual Concepts for hosting!